 Virtual screening techniques, which concentrate on binding affinities, are becoming more and more popular for early-stage drug development.
 Although deep learning-based methods predict binding affinities, limited training data raises questions about their generalization capabilities in large chemical spaces.
-In this study, scientists provide PharmacoNet, the first deep-learning framework for modeling pharmacophores to achieve incredibly quick virtual screening.
+In this study, scientists from the Department of Chemistry, KAIST, Republic of Korea, provide PharmacoNet, the first deep-learning framework for modeling pharmacophores to achieve incredibly quick virtual screening.
 The efficacy of ligands was assessed in a study using PharmacoNet, a protein-based pharmacophore model.
 High generality between targets and ligands is guaranteed by the model’s parameterized analytical scoring function.
 By discovering selective inhibitors from 187 million chemicals against cannabinoid receptors in 21 hours on a single CPU, the study showcased the speed and precision of PharmacoNet and the potential of deep learning in pharmacophore modeling.

 Introduction